 5. Apple Cider Vinegar

-ACV helps the digestive process by stimulating both the stomach acids and bicarbonate secreted from the pancreas.
+ACV helps the digestive process by stimulating both the stomach acids and bicarbonate secreted by the pancreas.
 It allows the neutralizing of the acid forming foods and then soothes the stomach lining.
 Take one tbsp of ACV and mix with 8 oz. of water and drink.

 Papaya contains an enzyme for better digestion and helps to soothe the stomach by promoting a healthy acidic environment.
 Eat a very ripe papaya or take ripe papaya extract tablets or chewing gum.
 Ask your practitioner before going to use.